CRASH Clock

 The CRASH Clock is an environmental indicator for assessing the collision risk in low Earth orbit (LEO).
 Details can be found in this preprint (revised based on community feedback): https://arxiv.org/abs/2512.09643

 Another way to think of the CRASH Clock is the reaction time needed to respond to a serious loss of space situational awareness.
-As an example, consider the probability of a collision within 24 hr (for no manoeuvres) as a function of CRASH Clock value.
+As an example, consider the probability of a potential collision within 24 hr (for no manoeuvres) as a function of CRASH Clock value.
 The “Danger Zone” is given as the CRASH Clock for which there is more than a 50% probability of having a collision, while the green represents CRASH Clock values for which there is less than a 10% probability.

 Outer Space Institute